Rituals for Earthly Survival

 Celebrating the deep connection between people & nature

-“Rituals for Earthly Survival” is an innovative Butoh-inspired audio-visual project in Portsmouth, emphasizing environmental renewal and transformation.
+“Rituals for Earthly Survival” is an innovative Butoh-inspired audio-visual installation and live performance, emphasising environmental renewal and transformation.

-Collaborating with the biannual “We Shine Portsmouth” light art festival, it seeks to develop local artistic talent and expand the city’s audio-visual arts capacity.
-Central to this initiative is Japanese Butoh artist Yumino Seki, who will partner with local community arts groups to craft ‘rituals’ for the festival in November 2024 at the historic Treadgolds Building.
+The first performance emerged from a collaboration with the biannual “We Shine Portsmouth” light art festival.
+The project set out to develop local artistic talent and expand the city’s audio-visual arts capacity while exploring themes of environmental sustainability.
+Central to this initiative was Japanese Butoh artist Yumino Seki, who partnered with local artists to craft a Butoh inspired ritual for the festival in November 2024 at the historic Treadgolds Building in Portsea, Portsmouth, UK.

-This project resonates with Portsmouth’s twinning programme with the Japanese city of Maizuru, exemplifying cross-cultural collaboration.
-It introduces Portsmouth to Japanese culture, strengthening ties between the cities and promoting arts participation, aligning with the twinning programme’s objectives.
+This project resonated with Portsmouth’s twinning programme with the Japanese city of Maizuru, exemplifying cross-cultural collaboration.
+It sought to introduce Portsmouth to Japanese culture, strengthening ties between the cities and promoting arts participation, aligning with the twinning programme’s objectives.

 Drawing from Donna Haraway’s and Ursula K. Le Guin’s writings, the project champions themes of renewal, coexistence, and community.
 Their works inspire a call for new rituals and narratives emphasizing harmony with nature in today’s environmentally uncertain times.
-The team includes seasoned professionals Butoh artist Yumino Seki, audio-visual specialist Roy Hanney, sound designer Rusty Sheriff, and video artist Kim Balouch.
+The core creative team included seasoned professionals: Butoh artist Yumino Seki, audio-visual specialist Roy Hanney, sound designer Rusty Sheriff, and video artist Kim Balouch.
 In essence, “Rituals for Earthly Survival” melds cultural exchange, artistic growth, and environmental consciousness in a comprehensive artistic endeavour.

 Join us on this journey and contribute to the creation of a ritual performance that celebrates the deep connection between people and nature.